cjweeks/tensorflow-cmake/README.md

     ],
 )
 ```
+This specifies a new build rule, producing `libtensorflow_all.so`, that includes all the required dependencies for integration
-Build the shared library and copy to `/usr/local/lib`:
+with a C++ project.
+Build the shared library and copy it to `/usr/local/lib` as follows:
 ```bash
 ./configure      # Note that this requires user input bazel build tensorflow:libtensorflow_all.so